 - B.A.
 English/Afro-American Studies, California State University, Northridge

-Charisma Acey is an assistant professor in the Department of City and Regional Planning.
+Charisma Acey is an associate professor in the Department of City and Regional Planning.
 Her background includes work, research and travel to countries in West Africa, southern Africa and Central America.
-Her work focuses on local and regional environmental sustainability, with a focus on poverty reduction, urban governance and access to basic services.
+Her work focuses on local and regional environmental sustainability, with a focus on poverty reduction, urban governance, environmental justice, and access to basic services.
 Her work relies on both quantitative and participatory, qualitative research approaches to understanding individual and household demand for improved infrastructure and environmental amenities.
-Current and past research projects, teaching and service learning courses have focused on addressing barriers to sustainable development such as human-environment interactions at multiple scales in urban areas around the world, poverty and participatory approaches to governance and development, the financing and sustainability of publicly provided services and utilities, local and regional food systems, environmental justice, and urbanization domestically and globally.
+Current and past research projects, teaching and service learning courses have focused on addressing barriers to sustainable development such as human-environment interactions at multiple scales in urban areas around the world, poverty and participatory approaches to governance and development, the financing and sustainability of publicly provided services and utilities such as water and sanitation, local and regional food systems, environmental justice, and urbanization domestically and globally.

 - Courses Taught